-As filed with the Securities and Exchange Commission on June 27, 1996 Registration No. 33-03401

-SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 AMENDMENT NO. 1 TO FORM SB-2 REGISTRATION STATEMENT Under THE SECURITIES ACT OF 1933 -----CELLEGY PHARMACEUTICALS, INC. (Exact name of registrant as specified in its charter) 2834 82-0429727 California ate or other jurisdiction (Primary standard (I.R.S.
-Employer of incorporation or industrial classification Identification No.) (State or other jurisdiction organization) code number) 371 Bel Marin Keys Novato, California 94949 (415) 382-6770 (Address, including zip code, and telephone number, including area code, of registrant's principal executive offices) WILLIAM E. BLISS President and Chief Executive Officer 371 Bel Marin Keys Novato, California 94949 (415) 382-6770 (Name, address, including zip code, and telephone number, including area code, of agent for service) Copies to: C. KEVIN KELSO, ESQ.
+As filed with the Securities and Exchange Commission on June 27, 1996 Registration No. 33-03401 SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549 -----AMENDMENT NO. 1 TO FORM SB-2 REGISTRATION STATEMENT Under THE SECURITIES ACT OF 1933 CELLEGY PHARMACEUTICALS, INC. (Exact name of registrant as specified in its charter) 2834 California 82-0429727 (Primary standard (State or other jurisdiction (I.R.S.
+Employer ate or otner jurisdiction (Primary standard (I.R.S.
+Employer of incorporation or industrial classification Identification No.) organization) code number) 371 Bel Marin Keys Novato, California 94949 (415) 382-6770 (Address, including zip code, and telephone number, including area code, of registrant's principal executive offices) WILLIAM E. BLISS President and Chief Executive Officer 371 Bel Marin Keys Novato, California 94949 (415) 382-6770 (Name, address, including zip code, and telephone number, including area code, of agent for service) Copies to: C. KEVIN KELSO, ESQ.
 Fenwick & West LLP Two Palo Alto Square, Suite 800 Palo Alto, California 94306 APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO THE PUBLIC: FROM TIME TO TIME AFTER THE EFFECTIVE DATE OF THIS REGISTRATION STATEMENT.

-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. / /

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest
+If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. // If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box. / x /

-1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box. / x / If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. // If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement of the aerlier offective registration statement to registration statement for the same offective registration statement for the same offective registration to registration statement for the same offective registration statement for the same offective registration to registration statement for the same offective registratice statement for the same offecti registration statement number of the earlier effective registration statement for the same offering. // solely for the purpose of calculating the amount of (1) Estimated registration fee, pursuant to Rule 457(c) under the Securities Act, based on the average of the high and low prices of the Common Stock as reported on the Nasdaq SmallCap Market on May 3, 1996.
+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. //

+If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. //

-If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. //
+If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. $//$

-CALCULATION OF REGISTRATION FEE Proposed Proposed Maximum Maximum Title of Each Class of Amount Securities to be Offering Aggregate Amount of Price Per Offering Registratio Registration to be Registered Registered(1) Share(1) Price(1) Fee(2) Common Stock, no par value 5,000,000 shares \$6.56 \$32,800,000 \$11,311(2)
+CALCULATION OF REGISTRATION FEE

+Proposed Proposed Maximum Maximum Title of Each Class of Securities Amount to be Offering Amount of Registration to be Registered Registered(1) Share(1) Price(1) Fee(2) Common Stock, no par value 5,000,000 shares \$6.56 \$32,800,000 \$11,311(2)